xwnnie/NatureClikr/README.md

 ### Features

-NatureClickr is a website for users to upload and browse photos about nature.
+NatureClikr is a website for users to upload and browse photos about nature.
 Logged in users can dynamically create, edit and delete photos and comments without redirecting.

 Logged out users can: